jdhitsolutions/PSScriptTools/README.md

 ## Convert-HashtableString

-This function is similar to Import-PowerShellDataFile.
+This function is similar to `Import-PowerShellDataFile`.
 But where that command can only process a file, this command will take any hashtable-formatted string and convert it into an actual hashtable.

 ```powershell